Computer Science

 Welcome to COMPSCI.220SC (Algorithms and Data Structures).
 This course extends the algorithm and data structure material taught at Stage 1, and examines practical and theoretical aspects of program performance.

-You will learn how to store, find, and handle data efficiently and how to assess how well your program scales when it needs to handle more data and users.
-No wonder courses such as this one are a standard part of CS degrees worldwide: The material is fundamentally important in many areas of computer science, and generations of computer scientists use it to give their work the cutting edge!
+You will learn how to store and process data efficiently and how to assess how well your program scales when it needs to handle more data and users.

-• Algorithm analysis shows us how to get things done correctly and efficiently -- a good algorithm can make the difference between a program being a hog and it being usable in practice.
-You will learn how to analyse an algorithm for efficiency.
+• Algorithm analysis shows us how to get things done correctly and efficiently.
+We focus mostly on efficiency in this course -- a good algorithm can make the difference between a program being practically useful or useless.
+We will learn how to analyse an algorithm for efficiency, and which data structure to use when programming the algorithm.
 In doing so, we encounter some classic algorithms that today are found everywhere in computing.
-We'll discuss questions such as: Why does the Java library not use bubblesort?
-How does your iPod find that song so quickly?
-Why is Java's HashSet potentially dangerous to use?
+We'll discuss questions such as: How does your iPod find that song so quickly?
+Why is Python’s standard sorting algorithm Timsort efficient in application to various types of realistic data?

-• Graphs are natural structures with hugely many applications, and we show you the main concepts and key algorithms.
+• Graphs are natural structures with hugely many applications, and we cover the main concepts and key algorithms.
 How does Google Maps find the shortest driving distance?
 How many ways are there to get dressed in the morning?
 How do we get out of a maze efficiently?

 Help with the course